Rebalancing generational wealth

-The housing minister recently suggested that the generational inequality between the so-called baby boomers and the millennials might be reduced if parents were to leave their properties to their grandchildren (rather than their children) in their Wills.
-Such a gift may be significant as a recent estimate stated that those aged over 55 in England own property equity worth more than the GDP of Italy.
+Whilst perhaps some time ago, in 2016 the then housing minister suggested that inequality between the so-called baby boomers and the younger generation might be reduced if parents were to leave their properties to their grandchildren (rather than to their children) in their Wills.
+This suggestion remains relevant today given the greater opportunities the older generation have had to acquire wealth, including more affordable house prices, final salary pensions and the availability of student grants.

-- Remember that care fees are expensive and longevity is generally increasing, so if you wish to help the younger generation with lifetime gifts you should ensure that you retain sufficient assets to pay the fees on a care home of your choice or to provide sufficient care in your own home.
+It is important to remember that care fees are expensive and the time spent in care is generally increasing.
+This means that if you wish to help the younger generation with lifetime gifts, you should ensure that you retain sufficient assets to pay the fees on a care home of your choice or to pay for sufficient care in your own home.

-- If you are still working, and have excess income above that needed to maintain your normal standard of living, then you might consider making gifts on a regular basis out of income as these should be free from inheritance tax (IHT) however long you survive them and, if your circumstances change, you can stop the gifts at anytime.
+If you have an excess of income over and above that required to maintain your normal standard of living, then you might consider making gifts on a regular basis out of income.
+Consistent gifts out of surplus income are a method used to prevent wealth building up in your estate and these gifts should consequently be free from inheritance tax (IHT).
+If your income needs change, you can stop the gifts at any time.

-- There may be significant equity in older people’s homes but any gifts from the equity are difficult to make in a tax efficient way.
-Any gift of your home, if you continue to live there without paying a full market value rental, will be ineffective for IHT saving purposes.
-It’s easier to share equity if you decide to downsize as any capital gift then made from the sale proceeds will be IHT free if you survive it by seven years.
-Alternatively your financial adviser may be able to suggest how your equity can be utilized to support a younger member of the family in obtaining mortgage finance.
+It’s easier to share equity if you decide to downsize.
+This is because any capital gift then made from the sale proceeds will be IHT free if you survive it by seven years.
+Alternatively, a mortgage adviser may be able to suggest how your equity can be used to support a younger member of the family in obtaining mortgage finance.

-- You might have doubts about how your children or grandchildren might use any gift you make to them.
-If the assets given are substantial a trust can ensure that a degree of asset protection is maintained and the trustees will manage the asset on your issue’s behalf.
-As far as smaller gifts are concerned, it may be helpful to pay the sum gifted direct to, say, your child’s student loan provider or to your grandchild’s school to reduce fee payments.
+You might have doubts about how your children or grandchildren might use any gift you make to them.
+If the assets given are substantial, a trust can ensure that a degree of asset protection is maintained and the trustees will manage the asset on your children and grandchildren’s behalf.
+As far as smaller gifts are concerned, it may be helpful to pay the sum given direct to, say, your child’s student loan provider or to your grandchild’s school to reduce fee payments.

-- If you inherit from your own parents, but feel that your children could benefit more from the money, then consider varying your parent’s Will within two years of their death to pass a share of the estate on to your children as this can be done without any inheritance or capital gains tax liability for you.
-If you wish to retain access to the assets for the future, but want to ensure that they are outside of your estate for IHT purposes, then you might consider putting them into a discretionary trust set up by a deed of variation of your parent’s Will.
-This will be an effective tax planning strategy as the gift will be deemed to have been made by your parent for IHT purposes, there will be no IHT charge on the trust assets on your death and there will be a fund available at the trustees’ discretion for the whole family.
+If you inherit from your own parents and feel that your children could benefit more from the money, then you could consider varying your parent’s Will with a deed of variation.
+You could do this by diverting the inheritance to your children outright or by diverting it into a discretionary trust.
+This is often considered an effective tax planning strategy as the gift will be deemed to have been made by your parent for IHT purposes.
+If you wish to retain access to the assets for the future but want to ensure that they are outside of your estate for IHT purposes, using a discretionary trust is the solution.
+There will be no IHT charge on the trust assets on your death and there will be a fund available at the trustees’ discretion for the whole family.